HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_delivery/content_as_a_service/slct_dta_frmt_mime_type.md

 # Select data format based on MIME type

 With Content as a Service (CaaS) pages, you can specify different representation of your web content for different MIME types.
-This way when you request Content as a Service pages, you can specify the preferred representation of your web content.
-There are different options to manage the presentation components that produce the output for the MIME types you like to support.
+This way when you request CaaS pages, you can specify the preferred representation of your web content.
+There are different options to manage the presentation components that produce the output for the MIME types you want to support.

 ## How to use well-defined element names in your content